- Where can I find Promotion Material for the final report?

 - When is the deadline for submitting my application?

-Applications should be submitted no less than two weeks prior to commencement of the activity.
+In general, all applications should be submitted no less than two weeks prior to commencement of the activity.
+However, there are exceptions for the following two categories:

 - Who will asses my grant application?